karakayaumit/BinanceUsdtTicker/README.md

 The `ListingWatcherService` project polls several exchange announcement APIs and writes new listings directly to a SQL database.
-Configure the database connection string with the `BINANCE_DB_CONNECTION` environment variable.
+Configure the database connection string via the `ConnectionStrings:Listings` setting in `ListingWatcherService/appsettings.json` or by setting the `BINANCE_DB_CONNECTION` environment variable.

 You can run the service as a console app for testing: